lkarikari/Assessment-3/index.md

 I thought the best option to make my device look like a children’s toy was to go and buy a real stuffed toy, empty it out and rebuild it with the micro:bit inside it.
 I bought a couple toys in different sizes and cut them open along the bottom.
 After removing all the stuffing, I made incisions where I would thread the wires through – one on the back, one on the stomach and one on the right paw.

+The best-looking turnout was a medium sized panda bear plushie.
+It kept a normal looking form and the stuffing that I had put back inside it acted as a protective shield for the micro:bit, making it less likely to move around or break, and making the toy remain soft.

 ![Image](pinstomach.jpg)
 ![Image](pinpaw.jpg)
 ![Image](pinback.jpg)